⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 - The least rain and most sunshine is in South Maui.
 For this reason, and the incredible beaches nearby, Kihei and Wailea are the most popular areas to stay.

-- East Maui is the rainy side of the island and the North Shore is the windy side.
+- East Maui is the rainy side of the island, and the North Shore is the windy side.
+Accommodation is typically cheaper here, but less desirable.

 - For 5+ day visits, consider splitting your time between two regions to experience more of Maui and reduce drive times in your Maui itinerary.